Last updated on August 2nd, 2018 at 02:33 pm

-In many cases, you may actually be the only applicant for the job.
+In many cases, you may actually be the only applicant for the position.
 Nevertheless, you still have to convince the hiring committee of your skills, and your readiness for the job.

 How can you do that?

 You will have to demonstrate strong listening skills, understanding for the problems the students face, and for the emotions they experience, as well as knowledge of various situations that happen in a job of a school counselor, and a right way of addressing each situation.